c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### Other PhD students working on seperate project
+Samuel Murphy, PhD student on inequality in emergency services at CASA UCL, primary supervised by Dr Chen Zhong.
+The project is an ESRC funded and in collaboration with London Ambulance Services.

 ### Advisory board member
 [Prof. Michael Batty](http://www.complexcity.info/) Professor of Planning, CASA, UCL